Bitvavo API for REST and WebSocket (2.5.0)

 string

-If market is not specified all open orders will be returned.
+If specified, only orders on this market will be returned.
+If neither market nor base is specified, all open orders will be returned.

 Responses